abdalla-samir/offensive_security/scripts/cipherkit/readme.md

 ```

 ## Description
 - A command-line tool to encode or decode a file's content using hex, base64, or binary formats.
-- It takes a given file and conver it's content into a given format, it simply can:
+- It takes a given file and converts its content into the chosen format.
+It can:
     - Convert binary to plain text and vice versa
     - Convert hex to plain text and vice versa
     - Convert base64 to plain text and vice versa
-- By one script you can convert anything you want
+- With one script, you can convert anything you want.

 ## Usage Example
 ```